xfoa/kali-kit/src/iso/README.txt

 * Georg Potthast for his NICSCAN utility http://georgpotthast.de/

-* Russell Nelson (Crynwr) for making his very comprehensive packet driver collection and tools open source <3 http://crynwr.com/
+* Russell Nelson (Crynwr) for making his very comprehensive open source packet driver collection and tools http://crynwr.com/

 * Ulrich Hansen and W.Spiegl for their guide to FreeDOS networking and ODI